macreiben-dev/demo-fizz-buzz-enterprise/README.md

 #### Hiding code smell with structural complexity

 This way, by breaking Dependency inversion principle in the process, one cannot see the controller dependency.
+You have to look for what handler handles what request.

-... and we can happily have a monolithic controller that does everything because we cannot see what the actual dependency are, we have no reason anymore to split code :P.
+... and we can happily have a monolithic controller that does everything because we cannot see what the actual dependency are.
+But the best is that we do not have any reason anymore to split code anymore :P.

 That what the mediator design pattern do, it regroup the communication complexity in one place - but was no supposed to hide it.